meltingice/CamanJS/README.md

 <h1>Project To-do</h1>
 * Implement a way to specify canvas elements by class instead of id, and apply effects to all found canvases.
 * Add lots more adjustments/effects
-* Figure out if there's a way to load images cross-domain (don't think there is?)